rutipsi/mypage/README.md

 if you have ideas or suggestions, feel free to open an issue or submit a pull request. i'm open to collaborations and contributions.

 ## 📬 contact
-you can reach me at work@sanju.sh or on twitter. don't hesitate to get in touch!
+you can reach me at hey@rutip.lol or on twitter. don't hesitate to get in touch!

 ## 📜 license
 this project is open source under the Apache License 2.0. you're welcome to use the code for your own projects. if you do, a shoutout would be appreciated but it's not required.